simplelogica/nocms-blocks/README.md

 block.logo = TestImage.new name: 'testing logo' # Error!
 Currently assigning the object is not allowed :(
 ```

-#### Block templates
+### Block templates

 Blocks are rendered using the `render_block` helper which controls all the logic related with renderinf a block, including fragment cache control.

 In the end a partial is rendered using the block as a local variable to obtain the information.
 This partial must be found at `no_cms/blocks/blocks` views folder and have the name configured in the `template` setting of the block.
 This way, rendering a 'title-3_columns' would render the partial `/no_cms/blocks/blocks/title_3_columns`.

 This partial is a regular Rails partial (nothing special here).
-AS an example, this could be the content of our  `/no_cms/blocks/blocks/title_3_columns.html.erb` partial:
+As an example, this could be the content of our  `/no_cms/blocks/blocks/title_3_columns.html.erb` partial:

 ```html
 <div class='columns_block'>